pyrocms/pyrocms-docs/content/general/getting-started/upgrade-2-0-to-2-1.md

 ## Replace the addons and system folder

-Replace the system and addons folders with their new version, and then add your backed up database.php and addons back in.
+Replace the system and addons folders with their new version, and then add your backed up configuration files and addons back in.

 ## Replace index.php with a the new version.